jennaramdenee/CV/README.md

 Makers Academy is a highly competitive 16 week computer programming course, accepting only around 10% of applicants.
 It offers a fully immersive course focussed on teaching best practices, working in pressured environments, learning, thinking and breathing like a developer.

-- Grew my curiosity and hunger for code
+- Broadened my curiosity and knowledge for code
 - Enhanced independent learning and problem-solving skills
 - Participation in pair programming has provided experience working alongside other developers
-- Focus on software craftsmanship, adopting best practices such as TDD and agile methodologies
+- Focus on software craftsmanship ensures adoption of best practices, such as TDD and agile methodologies
-- Technology agnostic, with the ability and confidence to pick up new languages as demonstrated in our final project
+- Technology agnostic, with the ability and confidence to pick up new languages and frameworks as demonstrated in our final project

 #### Javelin Group (December 2014 - November 2016)
 *Technology Consultant*